nmarkowitz/Space_Invaders_EC327_Source/README.md

 1. Git clone all the files from Space_Invaders_EC327_Source repository from GitHub

-2. Download Unity game engine
+2. Download Unity game engine at https://unity.com/download

 3. In the "Space_Invaders_EC327_Source" folder, go to "Assets", then go to "Scenes", and then click "SpaceInvaders.unity"